 After multiple days of the same dosage of Percocet, a user’s brain will endure the effects of the drug as a result of increased tolerance to it, and all of the effects mentioned above will lessen.
 While the action of Percocet in the brain is no different, the mind itself changes to tolerate the effects and try to create a more functional existence.
 To achieve the same original effects of the drug, Percocet users will take higher doses in higher frequencies, prompting the brain to once again, adjust and increase tolerance, and so the cycle continues.

 With growing tolerance and higher and more frequent doses of Percocet, an individual can quickly become addicted to the drug.
 Addiction to Percocet happens on two levels, physical and psychological.

 Physical Addiction to Percocet

-The physical dependence one may develop to Percocet can result in withdrawal symptoms when an individual suddenly stops or drastically reduces his or her use of the drug.
-The physical effects of Percocet use are widely opposite those of withdrawal, which is outlined in the table below:
+The physical dependence one may develop with Percocet can result in withdrawal symptoms when an individual suddenly stops or drastically reduces his or her use of the drug.
+The physical effects of Percocet use are opposite those of withdrawal.

 |Physical Effects||Physical Withdrawal Symptoms|

 |Muscle Weakness||Muscle Pain and Spasms|

 Physical dependence on Percocet can be a significant factor in deterring an individual from getting off of the drug, as the withdrawal symptoms are often uncomfortable and excruciating enough to lead to an individual continuing to use the drug to avoid these symptoms.

 Psychological Addiction to Percocet